 So, using the tidal locks, therefore, depends on the tide.
 However, you can only use the tidal locks at Thames Lock Brentford, Limehouse, Bow and West India Dock Entrance when our team or volunteers are on site.

-When booking a lock, you may need to leave a message on an answering machine.
+When requesting a lock booking you may need to leave a message on an answering machine.
 We'll respond within two working days to confirm or amend the lock booking.
 Please explain:

 You can view lock closures on the stoppage pages of our website.